mikelangelo1/hackbio-internship/stage-4.md

 # Reproducing Cancer Drug Sensitivity Prediction using Machine Learning

-## Overview

-This report presents our team's efforts to reproduce the results of the paper "Machine Learning Prediction of Cancer Cell Sensitivity to Drugs Based on Genomic and Chemical Properties" using a machine learning pipeline.
-We focused on predicting cancer cell line sensitivity to drugs using molecular descriptors and drug response data.

 ## Background

 Machine learning (ML) has emerged as a powerful tool in cancer drug discovery, offering the potential to accelerate the identification of effective treatments.
 By leveraging large datasets of genomic and chemical properties, ML models can predict drug sensitivity across diverse cancer cell lines.
 This approach enables researchers to prioritize promising drug candidates for further investigation, potentially reducing the time and cost associated with traditional drug discovery methods.
 The integration of ML in this field represents a significant step towards personalized cancer therapies, as it allows for the consideration of individual genetic profiles in treatment selection.